emily-pearl/How-Can-a-Wellness-Technology-Company-Play-It-Smart-Bellabeat/README.md

 ## Act: Conclusions and marketing recommendations

-*Final Conclusion* Most smart device users are sedentary which is not ideal for their health, sleep, and calories burned.
-This should be changed.
+*Final Conclusion: Most smart device users are sedentary which is not ideal for their health, sleep, and calories burned.
+This should be changed.*

 •	How could your team and business apply your insights?
 •	What next steps would you or your stakeholders take based on your findings?